cynic4018/DotThrough-2-/README.md

 # DotThrough-2-
-This arcade-game is about clear each stage to go to the next stage.
+This arcade-game is about to clear each stage to go to the next stage.
+In the stage, you need to go to the exit gate by you can't touch the white objects.
+If you touch the white objects, it's game over and reset to stage1.
+So, in each stage have 3 redpoints(stars) you need to keep it for excellent clear that stage.
 ## Screenshots
 ![dot2inf](https://user-images.githubusercontent.com/32285642/54703038-a6e2aa80-4b6a-11e9-98be-22305f3c1698.PNG)
 ![dot2ProsCon](https://user-images.githubusercontent.com/32285642/54703051-ab0ec800-4b6a-11e9-97ea-a2070ff4a5fd.PNG)